JDT Inc.

 Editorial direction

 Pillars, voice, point of view, visual standards.
-The codified version of what makes the brand worth listening to — the document every later decision is checked against.
+A written document covering what makes the brand worth listening to, which every later decision is checked against.

 2. 02